Prometheus (2012 film): Development

 Development on a fifth film in the Alien franchise was in progress by 2002.
-Scott considered returning to the series he created with his 1979 science fiction horror film Alien, to pursue a sequel that would explore the engineered origins of the series's Alien creatures, and the "space jockey"—the extraterrestrial being, who briefly appears in Alien, as the deceased pilot of a derelict spaceship.
+Ridley Scott considered returning to the series he created with his 1979 science fiction horror film Alien, to pursue a sequel that would explore the engineered origins of the series' Alien creatures, and the "space jockey"—the extraterrestrial being, who briefly appears in Alien, as the deceased pilot of a derelict spaceship.
 Alien star Sigourney Weaver also expressed interest in returning to the series.
 Aliens director James Cameron discussed the potential for a sequel with Scott, and began working with another writer on a story for the film.
-It was then that 20th Century Fox approached Cameron with a script for a crossover film that would pit the series's monsters against the title characters of the Predator films; this project became the 2004 science fiction film Alien vs. Predator.
+It was then that 20th Century Fox approached Cameron with a script for a crossover film that would pit the series' monsters against the title characters of the Predator films; this project became the 2004 science fiction film Alien vs. Predator.
 After Fox confirmed that it would pursue the crossover, Cameron stopped working on his own project, believing the crossover would "kill the validity of the franchise."
 In 2006, Cameron confirmed that he would not return to the Alien sequel project, believing that the series was Fox's asset, and he was unwilling to deal with the studio's attempts to influence the potential sequel.

 In May 2009, Fox said that the project was a "reboot" of the Alien franchise, and soon afterwards was reported as an untitled prequel to Alien.
 Development stopped in June 2009 when Fox clashed with Scott over his selection of former television advertisement director Carl Erik Rinsch as director.
 Fox was only interested in pursuing the project if Scott directed.
 By July 2009, Scott was contracted to direct the film, and screenwriter Jon Spaihts was hired to write the script based on his pitched idea for a direct Alien prequel.
-With the director and writer in place, and pleased with Spaihts's pitch, Fox scheduled a release date for December 2011, but this was eventually canceled.
+With the director and writer in place, and pleased with Spaihts' pitch, Fox scheduled a release date for December 2011, but this was eventually canceled.
 In June 2010, Scott announced that the script was complete and that pre-production would begin, and a filming date was set for January 2011.
-Fox eventually pushed to develop the project into an original work, and by July 2010, Lindelof had been hired to redevelop Spaihts's screenplay.
+Fox eventually pushed to develop the project into an original work, and by July 2010, Lindelof had been hired to redevelop Spaihts' screenplay.
 In October 2010, Lindelof submitted his rewritten screenplay to Fox.
-Scott had initially requested a $250 million budget and an adult oriented project, but Fox was reluctant to invest this amount of money, and wanted to ensure the film would receive a lower age-rating to broaden the potential audience.
+Scott had initially requested a $250 million budget and an adult-oriented project, but Fox was reluctant to invest this amount of money, and wanted to ensure the film would receive a lower age-rating to broaden the potential audience.